sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ####RSSI
-Received Signal Strength Indicator - When configured, this LED reflects the received signal strength.
+This LED is the Received Signal Strength Indicator.
+When configured, it reflects the received signal strength.

 RSSI PWM
-The RSSI/PWM output is enabled continuously unlike other XBee products where the output is enabled for a short period of time after each received transmission.
+The RSSI/PWM output is enabled continuously, unlike other XBee products where the output is enabled for a short period of time after each received transmission.
 If running on the XBIB development board, DIO10 is connected to the RSSI LEDs, which may be interpreted as follows:

 <table class="tg" align="left">